 - Blogging or freelance writing services

 It all depends on what skills you have, who your audience is and which product or service you believe holds the most value for your loyal blog followers.

 How to Start a Blog and Make Money

 As far as skills go, anyone can become a blogger.
 There are more than 440 million blogs in the world counting, and millions of new blog posts have hit the web since you started reading this post.

 But it takes a little more than that to be a blogger who grows their audience and uses their platform to make a full-time living.
-To make blogging work for you as one of the most profitable home business ideas, you’ll need:
+If you want to try blogging as one of your home business ideas for moms, you’ll need:

 You can write amazing blog posts all day long but it won’t matter if no one’s reading them.